klm127/blender-motion-joystick/docs/_sources/index.rst.txt

 This is the documentation and lab report for Karl Miller's final project in COMP-430, Systems Fundamentals, with Professor Eglowstein.

-The project hardware consists a plastic 2-button joystick containing an accelerometer, wired to a Raspberry PI 3 using I-squared-C and GPIO pins.

-The project software consists of an addon for the popular 3D modeling software Blender.

-When the blender addon is installed and running, wrist-motion data collected as the user orients the joystick are converted into object rotations and translations in Blender, allowing real-world movement to be effected as manipulations in the virtual 3-D space.

-Project repository, including these docs, are located on `github <https://github.com/klm127/blender-motion-joystick>`_.

 .. toctree::
    :maxdepth: 2